ndangelo/type/_posts/docs/2016-02-23-magaz-ghost.markdown

 ### Social Media Links

-Social media icons are placed in different files:
+Social media links are placed in different files:

 - `partials/footer.hbs`
 - `partials/header.hbs`
-- `partials/sidebar.hbs`

-Here you can find a list of the social media icons:
+Here you can find a list of the social media icons to use:

 - **Twitter:** `<span data-icon="ei-sc-twitter" data-size="s"></span>`
 - **Facebook:** `<span data-icon="ei-sc-facebook" data-size="s"></span>`